WHO INSURES REVERSE MORTGAGES?

 Will my reverse mortgage balance go up?

-Can I refinance my home with another reverse mortgage?
+Can I refinance my reverse mortgage?

 Guidelines - The 5 x Rule: Does the refinance benefit the borrower?